 You found your dream home and your offer is accepted!
 Now for the not so fun part – the complex loan closing process.
 Don’t fret though as we’ll walk you through this process step-by-step.
-First, we’ll go through the a) loan estimate and how to lock in your rate; then we’ll take you through the b) lender’s process followed by how to c) shop for services & insurance.
+First, we’ll go through a) shopping for homeowner’s insurance; then we’ll take you through the b) loan estimate and how to lock in your rate followed by how to c) work with your lender on closing requirements.
 Finally, we’ll walk you through the d) close date & final steps.

 WHAT IS A LOAN ESTIMATE